Cliff Satherley: Auckland selection

 Satherley then made the Auckland A side for the first time in the season will he was pulled into the team as there were 5 Auckland players away with the New Zealand test team.
 The match was played at Eden Park which was described as a “quagmire” with a controversial 6-6 draw resulting.
 The journalists at the time said that the referee awarded a goal from a mark to Taranaki when the ball had clearly gone under the bar.
 Satherley was said to have “toiled hard” along with Arthur Knight, Angus Finlayson, and Swin Hadley, and they were “a lot in the limelight”.
 He was then chosen for the Auckland team to tour the North Island to play matches against Wanganui, Manawhenua, Wellington, Bush Districts, and Hawke's Bay.
 Auckland beat Wanganui 14 points to 8 with Satherley, Hadley, Knight, and Finlayson once again singled out as being the “pick of the pack”.
 Nevertheless the less Satherley found himself on the reserve bench for the match on August 20 against Manawhenua at Palmerston North.
 He also missed selection in their match with Wellington at Athletic Park on the 23rd.
 Wellington won 16 points to 15.

-Satherley was chosen in the team to play Bush District and scored a try in a 27-7 win at Pahiatua on the 27th of August.
+Satherley was chosen in the team to play Bush District and scored a try in a 27–7 win at Pahiatua on 27 August.
 Following the match the players went to a boxing tournament held by the Pahiatua Boxing Club at the Foresters’ Hall.
 Satherley in fact stepped in the ring and fought his team mate Watty Jones.
 They weighed 12.7st and 13st respectively with the Manawatu Standard stating “neither had any knowledge of the fistic art other than an instinctive desire to punch, and fists were flying in the air and descending from all directions.
 Satherley got home with the greater proportion, Jones's windmill swings, which would have felled an ox, luckily sailing over his opponents head.
 They set to like a couple of champions in the last round, Jones emerging from a hectic session with a bleeding nose and a grin and Satherley with the verdict and a bigger grin”.
 Following this fight other team mates Jock Barnes and Arnold Berridge also fought with Barnes winning by knockout and then Arthur Knight and Angus Finlayson fought a wrestling match.
 The final game of the tour was against Hawke's Bay at McLean Park in Napier.
 Auckland won by 8 points to 6 in front of 5,000 spectators.
 Several players left the field injured including Satherley who went off late in the match.
 After the Auckland side returned to Auckland Satherley was chosen in the reserves for their match against Wairarapa.
-His final two matches of the season came in championship matches against University and Technical Old Boys.
+His final match of the season came in a championship match against University on September 13.